Hillard28/c99practice/ch2/excercises.md

 ```
 Do you get a warning message?
 What's needed to make it go away?

-- The program does not return a status code upon completion.  `return 0;` should be added before the close bracket.
+A) The program does not return a status code upon completion.  `return 0;` should be added before the close bracket.